Reduce your cost per survey to support subsea construction requirements

 - Automated file transfer to facilitate remote data processing.

-The comms hub enables a reduction in carbon footprint of operations, as well as costs, whilst retaining access to highly skilled people when required.
+The comms hub enables a reduction in the carbon footprint of operations, as well as costs, whilst retaining access to highly skilled people when required.

-Another example of Acteon’s digital technology to reduce environmental impact and mobilisations is iSite, a web-based visual asset management tool that allows clients to remotely access their marine energy assets from their desktop.
+Another example of Acteon’s digital technology to reduce environmental impact and mobilisations is iSite, a web-based visual asset management tool that allows clients to remotely access their marine energy assets from their desktops.
 Using iSite, the user can tour any asset with an intuitive 360° visualisation, undertaking accurate real-world on-screen measurements and view/download all project deliverables, such as point cloud data, drawings, 3D models, photos and reports.
-On a recent survey, of the users surveyed, 52% recorded significant cost savings, due to reduced offshore working.
+In a recent survey, of the users surveyed, 52% recorded significant cost savings, due to reduced offshore working.
 48% of the users surveyed, stated they utilise the iSite daily for more effective communication and project planning.

 Acteon leverages cross-segment knowledge to design unique systems to increase project efficiencies.
 For example, on the Wikinger project in the Baltic Sea, UTEC designed a spread of instrumentation to monitor pile installation to the required tolerances.
-The design was based on having multiple, independent, and calibrated measurement systems that were tested to prove their resilience to the shock loading produced from the pile hammer during piling.
+The design was based on having multiple, independent, and calibrated measurement systems that were tested to prove their resilience to the shock loading produced by the pile hammer during piling.
 This resulted in specialised equipment, software and personnel to support the installation of seventy sets of piles – all to the accuracy needed for turbine installation.